-When you're unable to watch your puppy at all times, he should be confined to an area small enough that he won't want to eliminate there.
-It should be just big enough for him to comfortably stand, lie down and turn around in.
-This area could be a portion of a bathroom or laundry room, blocked off with boxes or baby gates.
-Or you may want to crate train your puppy and use the crate to confine him (see our handout: "Crate Training Your Dog").
-If your puppy has spent several hours in confinement, when you let him out, take him directly to his bathroom spot and praise him when he eliminates.
+When you're unable to watch your puppy at all times, they should be confined to an area small enough that they won't want to eliminate there.
+It should be just big enough for them to comfortably stand, lie down and turn around in.
+This area could be a portion of a bathroom or laundry room blocked off with boxes or baby gates.
+You could also crate train your puppy and use the crate to confine them (see our handout: "Crate Training Your Dog").
+If your puppy has spent several hours in confinement, when you let them out, take them directly to his bathroom spot and praise him when they eliminate.

 It's extremely important that you use the supervision and confinement procedures outlined above to minimize the number of accidents.
-If you allow your puppy to eliminate frequently in the house, he'll get confused about where he's supposed to eliminate which will prolong the housetraining process.
+If you allow your puppy to eliminate frequently in the house, they will get confused about where they are supposed to eliminate, which will prolong the housetraining process.